yes-has-returned/Forest/NEW FEATURE TODO LIST.md

 version 1.0.2
- - more weapons (midgame and early game)
+ - more craftable early-game and mid-game weapons and items
  - radiation levels

 version 1.0.3